metasyn/memex/content/entries/audio/petioling.md

 but a leaf falls next to you and becomes alive, yet digitized. its not from this world. maybe its just a memory.

-mostly made on mother32, subharmonicon, and digitakt. see [[gear]]. the samples come from [san soleil](https://en.wikipedia.org/wiki/Sans_Soleil). its an item in my [[collections]].
+mostly made on mother32, subharmonicon, and digitakt. see [[audio-gear]]. the samples come from [san soleil](https://en.wikipedia.org/wiki/Sans_Soleil). its an item in my [[collections]].